Third law of repetitive electric Penrose processes

-for $i=0,1,2$, where $\hat{V}_i^{\pm}$ is understood as the effective potential of the radial motion~\cite{Ruffini:1971bza}.
-Now we have 6 equations and 11 variables (2 masses, 3 energies, 3 charges, 3 radial momenta).
-However, the maximum EROI condition can further eliminate the equation~\eqref{eq:P0}.
-Refs.~\cite{Ruffini:2024dwq,Ruffini:2024irc} show that in the Penrose process, the maximum EROI corresponds to the decay when all three particles are at their own turning points~\cite{Ruffini:2024irc} with vanishing kinetic energy, that is, the radial momenta of the three particles must vanish at the decay location.
+for $i=0,1,2$, where $\hat{V}_i^{\pm}$ is understood as the effective potential of the radial motion~\cite{Ruffini:1971bza}, and $\hat{r}\equiv r/M$ is the dimensionless radius.
+Now we have six equations and 11 variables (two masses, three energies, three charges, three radial momenta).
+However, the maximum EROI condition can further eliminate Eq.~\eqref{eq:P0}.
+References~\cite{Ruffini:2024dwq,Ruffini:2024irc} show that in the Penrose process, the maximum EROI corresponds to the decay when all three particles are at their own turning points~\cite{Ruffini:2024irc} with vanishing kinetic energy, that is, the radial momenta of the three particles must vanish at the decay location.
 We will show shortly below that this correspondence still holds for EPP.

 \textit{\textbf{Maximum EROI.}---} At the decay position, since $\hat{E}_1$ is supposed to be negative for any Penrose process, we require $\hat{E}_1$ to be as negative as possible for given reduced energy $\hat{E}_0$ to maximize the single EROI $\xi\equiv E_2/E_0-1=-\tilde{\mu}_1\hat{E}_1/\hat{E}_0$.
 The lower limit is at its turning point with $\hat{E}_1=\hat{V}_1^{+}$; exceeding this limit is the classical forbidden region.
 According to the conservation of radial momenta, we have $P_0=P_2$ due to $P_1=0$.
-To further prove that both the radial momenta $P_0=P_2$ vanish, let us first assume them to be non-zero, then Eq.~\eqref{eq:Potential} reduces to
+To further prove that both the radial momenta $P_0=P_2$ vanish, let us first assume them to be nonzero, then Eq.~\eqref{eq:Potential} reduces to

 Combining the above two equations, we have

 The conservation of energy and charge further leads to

 resulting in a violation of the timelike geodesic condition for particle 1,